A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+to be the best at anything, requires a lot of dissapointment

 i remember my lessons and the people who taught me them

 My eyes leaked as i achieved